notnullgames/lovehandles/README.md

 function love.update(dt)
   local output, error = google() if output and not error then
-    -- do something with text of the page
-    -- if you reset google by calling req again, it will also be reset above end end
+    -- do something with text of the page in output.body, or whatever you like -- if you reset google by calling req again, it will also be reset above end end